khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Privacy-Policy.md

 This permission is not a standard Android system permission.
 It is an informal standard developed by the enthusiast community.
 It allows a program to indicate that it would like to acquire super-user permission.
-This permission is ignored by normal Android computers.
+This permission is ignored by normal Android devices.
 It only does something if you have installed an enthusiast ROM (such as CyanogenMOD) that supports the permission.

 Android Terminal Emulator does nothing with the Access Superuser permission by itself.
 It asks for the permission in order to allow command-line tools to run as root.
+The "su" command is an example of a command that will use this permission.